microsoft/Partner-Center-DotNet-Samples/nce-bulk-migration-tool/Readme.md

 * Add On (True or False)
 * Base Subscription (if an add-on)
 * Migration Ineligibility Reason (if subscription is not eligible for migration)
-* Customer Term End Date
+* Custom Term End Date

 ## Determine which subscriptions will be migrated and how